ciopfs

-ciopfs is a stackable or overlay linux userspace file system (implemented with
+ciopfs is a stackable or overlay linux userspace file system (implemented with FUSE) which mounts a normal directory on a regular file system in case insensitive fashion.

-The commands below should illustrate it's function.
+The commands below should illustrate it’s function:

-mkdir -p ~/tmp/ciopfs/{.data,case-insensitve}
+mkdir -p ~/tmp/ciopfs/{.data,case-insensitive}

 ciopfs ~/tmp/ciopfs/.data ~/tmp/ciopfs/case-insensitive